census-instrumentation/opencensus-specs/tags/TagMap.md

  is used to represent a request, processing of which may span multiple entities.

 ## Tag Conflict Resolution
-If a received tag and locally generated tag have same `TagKey` then locally generated tag takes precedence.
-Entire `Tag` along with `TagValue` and `TagMetadata` is overwritten with a locally generated tag.
+If a new tag conflicts with an existing tag then the new tag takes precedence.
+Entire `Tag` along with `TagValue` and `TagMetadata` is overwritten with a most recent tag (either it is locally generated or received fromi a remote peer).

 # TagMap
 `TagMap` is an abstract data type that represents collection of tags.